 (b) may be of assistance in the enforcement of the Criminal Property Confiscation Act 2000.

-(8) The cash dealer must comply with the request to the extent that the cash dealer has the further information.
+(8) The cash dealer must comply with the request to the extent that the cash dealer has the additional information or documents.

-Penalty: $20 000 or imprisonment for 2 years, or both.
+Penalty for this subsection: a fine of $20 000 and imprisonment for 2 years.

-(9) In this section reportable details, in relation to a transaction, means the details of the transaction that are referred to in Schedule 4 to the Commonwealth Act.
+(9) In this section —

+reportable details, in relation to a transaction, means the details of the transaction that are referred to in the FTR Act Schedule 4.

-[Section 7 amended by No. 69 of 2000 s.
-15(1)(b) and (c) 2.]
+[Section 7 amended: No. 69 of 2000 s.
+15(1)(b) and (c) 2; No. 25 of 2018 s.
+8.]

-8. Protection of cash dealers etc.
+8. Protection of cash dealers, reporting entities and other persons

-(1) An action, suit or proceeding does not lie against a cash dealer in relation to anything done by the cash dealer if the thing —
+(1) An action, suit or proceeding does not lie against a cash dealer or reporting entity in relation to anything done by the cash dealer or reporting entity if the thing —

 (a) was required under this Act; or